 “If these states did not participate in the traditional process, could the Electoral College proceed?
 What would constitute a quorum?
 No one, least of all Lincoln, knew the answers to these vexing questions,” said Holzer.

-In the end, the southern states did take part in the Electoral College process, and the Lincoln’s election was certified in Congress in February, 1861.
+In the end, the southern states did take part in the Electoral College process, and Lincoln’s election was certified in Congress in February 1861.
 But there was an extra military presence on Capitol Hill.

 By the time Lincoln became President in March 1861, replacing the ineffective James Buchanan, seven southern states had left the Union – all before Lincoln’s election was certified on February 15, 1861 in Congress.

 And there was one vote Lincoln didn’t get on November 6th: his own.
-In a public display, Lincoln cut his own names out of the paper ballot he cast at a Springfield polling place that afternoon.
+In a public display, Lincoln cut his name out of the paper ballot he cast at a Springfield polling place that afternoon.